Skip to main content

 Go to Proposals β†’ Outline

-Click Generate Outline, then select the solicitation documents you want to use as the basis for the outline.
+Click Generate Outline, then select the solicitation documents to use as the basis for the outline.

 Outline Name